jescalan/roots/readme.md

 ##### To Do

+- include roots-css index file
+- roots watch should fire up supervisor in an express app
 - deploy to custom ftp server
 - rails gem
 - image optimization (this has external dependencies... yech)